Denaʼina language: Dialects

-Of the total Denaʼina population of about 900 people, only 75–95 members still speak Denaʼina.
+Documentation

 James Kari has done extensive work on the language since 1972, including his edition with Alan Boraas of the collected writings of Peter Kalifornsky in 1991.
 Joan M. Tenenbaum also conducted extensive field research on the language in the 1970s.

 Name

 The word Denaʼina is composed of the dena, meaning 'person' and the human plural suffix ina.
 While the apostrophe which joins the two parts of this word ordinarily indicates a glottal stop, most speakers pronounce this with a diphthong, so that the second syllable of the word rhymes with English 'nine' (as in the older spelling Tanaina).

 Geographic distribution

 Denaʼina is spoken in the region of south-central Alaska surrounding Cook Inlet.

 Current status

 There are about 1,000 Denaʼina people.
 As of 2007, there are 75–90 speakers, and in 1970 there were only 10 speakers of the Kenai dialect.

 Linguist Michael E. Krauss provides three levels of endangerment: safe; endangered, where the language is being learned by children but requires community effort to maintain it; and moribund, where the language is not being learned by children.
 According to this classification, the Denaʼina is a moribund language.